• Skip to main content

 Eyes that Kiss in the Corners book cover

-by Joanna Ho, illustrated by Doug Ho
+Eyes that Kiss in the Corners by Joanna Ho, illustrated by Doug Ho

 Find it: Amazon | Bookshop

-It would be enough to pick up this title just for Doug Ho’s splendid illustrations, but pair them with Joanna Ho’s heartwarming story about a girl recognizing the beauty of her eyes and their connection to her heritage and you have a real winner of a book.
+It would be enough to pick up this title just for Doug Ho's splendid illustrations, but pair them with Joanna Ho's heartwarming story about a girl recognizing the beauty of her eyes and their connection to her heritage, and you have a real winner of a book.
 A young girl beautifully describes her eyes, those of her mother and grandmother, and relates how they convey emotions and thoughts.
-Ho’s illustrations connect the present with Chinese culture.
+Ho's illustrations connect the present with Chinese culture.
 A rich and splendid book.
 Ages 4 and up.

-MORE: Picture books that teach children to be anti-bias
+MORE: Picture books that teach inclusion

 Watercress children's book cover showing Asian-American girl picking watercress

-by Andrea Wang, illustrated by Jason Chin
+Watercress by Andrea Wang, illustrated by Jason Chin

 Find it: Amazon | Bookshop